akerlund/RTL/math/cordic/README.md

 (Eq.
 9)         ![eq9](https://github.com/akerlund/rtl_common_design/blob/master/math/cordic/readme/equation_09.svg)

-Table 3 shows the gain $A_{i}$ of the 16 first stages.
+Table 3 shows the gain *Ai* of the 16 first stages.
 Only the first few stages show a lot of variation; after the fifth stage the gain has an accuracy up to three decimal places.

 | *i* | A_{i}          |
 | -   | :-             |